 Grants.

-Providing literature reviews and other internal staff analysis, project summaries from funded proposals, and recommendations to the Board of Forestry and Fire Protection.

 Reports and Adaptive Management Process

+The EMC may develop targeted literature reviews and other internal staff analyses, project summaries from funded proposals, and recommendations to the Board and/or its Standing Committees (i.e., Monitoring Committee, Forest Practice Committee, Resource Protection Committee).

-Members of the EMC or principal investigators conducting monitoring will synthesize the results into final reports for the EMC.
-The reports shall include descriptions of the purpose and necessity, scientific methods, results and technical analysis, evaluation of implications for resources and forest management operations (including consideration of alternative management approaches), and disclosure of any possible limitations of results and any scientific uncertainty.
-The reports may inform policy or regulatory recommendations, and the potential further refinement of study methods to address any significant limitations and remaining scientific uncertainty.
+Members of the EMC or principal investigators conducting effectiveness monitoring will synthesize the results into final reports for the EMC.
+The reports shall include descriptions of the purpose and necessity of the research, scientific methodology, technical analysis, results, evaluation of implications for resources and forest management operations (including consideration of alternative management approaches), and disclosure of any possible limitations of results and any scientific uncertainty.
+The reports may inform policy or regulatory recommendations, and potentially assist in further refinement of future study methods to address significant limitations and scientific uncertainty.
 The EMC shall encourage the publication of results in relevant scientific journals.
-All final reports will be made available to the public on the Board’s EMC website.
+All final reports will be made available to the public on the EMC website.

 All reports shall discuss the statistical, physical, and biological relevance of the monitoring and results.
 Due to relatively small sample sizes and lack of controls for both dependent and independent variables associated with “specific question” studies, statistically rigorous testing of water-quality, aquatic habitat, and wildlife resource questions are often difficult.
-However, well developed resource monitoring questions can improve scientific monitoring designs to limit spurious results and enhance the range of inference.
+However, well-developed resource monitoring questions can improve scientific monitoring designs to limit spurious results and enhance the range of inference.
 Both statistical and biological relevance of the monitoring and the resulting acceptable level of scientific uncertainty should be clearly stated in each monitoring proposal and final report.

 Development of possible rule language options (i.e., adaptive management) based on results and findings of EMC reports, if necessary, shall be brought before the Board’s Forest Practice Committee for review and comment prior to submittal to the full Board.